Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore

 Working with Surface Mount Devices is discussed in one of the Babani books.

 Standard Wire Gauge, this is the Imperial standard for wire gauges, the reference shows a table of sizes for this series and the American similar (but different) table 'AWG'.

-The second meaning is the American term for a turnout or the English 'Points'…this being the scheme to allow a railway track to diverge or converge with another route.
+4. American term for a turnout or the English 'Points'…this being the scheme to allow a railway track to diverge or converge with another route.
 It allows the path of the train to be 'switched' from one route to another.

 In model railways, as on the real railway it is now usual to operate 'switches' (points / turnouts) using a small electrical machine, called the 'Switch Machine', or in UK probably point motor.
 Switch machine exist in many forms, each with its protagonists:

 Solenoid operation: tend to be very violent and require special arrangements for driving reliably (eg Capacitor Discharge)